-On the adjustable bench, create an incline.
+On the adjustable bench, create an incline for some incline dumbbell press.
 An Incline lift is going to raise where the tension is applied while pressing the weights.
 An incline set at around 40 to 45 degrees or so will directly target the upper body.

 The thing about the incline bench press is if you are not using a bench rack or Smith machine, you’re placing the additional strain on your elbows.